Sir George Downing, 1st Baronet

 Sir George Downing, 1st Baronet (c.
 1623 – c.
-19 July 1684) was an Anglo-Irish diplomat and financial reformer, who held office first under the Commonwealth of England, then Charles II.
+19 July 1684) was an Anglo-Irish statesman and diplomat who held office first under the Commonwealth of England, then Charles II.
 As Teller of the Exchequer, he carried out major reforms in public finance, including securing passage of the Navigation Acts, intended to protect English maritime commerce, especially from the Dutch Republic.
 He played a significant role in acquiring New York City from the Dutch in 1665.
 Two New York streets are named after him, one in Greenwich Village and one in Brooklyn, as well as Downing Street, London.

 Personal details

 George Downing was born c.
 1623 in Dublin, Ireland, eldest son of Emmanuel Downing, and his second wife, Lucy Winthrop, younger sister of John Winthrop, Governor of Massachusetts Bay Colony.
 (Note: This is the generally accepted date and location, although some authors have suggested he was born in London in 1625.)
 His father was a barrister of the Inner Temple in London, and a Puritan who undertook missionary work, first in Ireland, and later in New England.